aws/aws-codeguru-cli/README.md

 located under `./src`.
 The option `--output ./output` specifies where CodeGuru should write its recommendations to.
 By default, CodeGuru produces a Json and Html report.

+You can provide your own bucket name using the `--bucket-name` option.
+Note that, currently, CodeGuru Reviewer only accepts bucket names that start with the prefix `codeguru-reviewer-`.

 ### Running from CI/CD